Skip to main content

 • What side effects might my baby or I experience?

-Be cautious about using medications that contain multiple ingredients.
-They are more likely to contain extra substances that may harm your baby.
+• Be cautious with medications that contain multiple ingredients — they’re more likely to include substances that could harm your baby.

-Also, be aware that many OTC medications contain alcohol.
-For example, some cough medicines are 25 percent alcohol.
-Ask your healthcare provider if you should use such products during pregnancy.
+Also, keep in mind that many OTC medicines contain alcohol.
+For example, some cough medicines are 25% alcohol.
+Ask your healthcare provider if these products are safe for you during pregnancy.

 Supplements

-Supplements, such as a vitamin B, C or iron supplement, are intended to supply nutrients that may be lacking in your diet.
-If you’re pregnant, you should take a folic acid supplement every day to prevent birth defects.
-Most prenatal supplements provide the recommended amount of 600 mcg folic acid daily.
-Talk to your healthcare provider about taking any other supplements.
+Supplements are meant to fill nutritional gaps in your diet.
+If you’re pregnant, you should take a folic acid supplement every day to help prevent birth defects.
+Most prenatal vitamins provide the recommended 600 micrograms of folic acid daily.
+Talk to your healthcare provider before taking any other supplements, such as vitamin B, vitamin C or iron.

 Opioids

-Prescription painkillers, called opioids, include codeine, morphine and oxycodone.
-According to the March of Dimes, opioids may cause serious problems during pregnancy, including premature birth and neonatal abstinence syndrome (withdrawal from drug exposure in the womb before birth).
+Prescription painkillers called opioids — such as codeine, morphine and oxycodone — can cause serious problems during pregnancy, including premature birth and neonatal abstinence syndrome (withdrawal after birth), according to the March of Dimes

-If you’re taking opioids for pain, talk with your clinician about stopping them before you get pregnant.
-If you’re already pregnant, don’t quit taking opioids suddenly, which can cause severe problems for you and your baby.
+If you’re taking opioids for pain, talk with your doctor about stopping them before you get pregnant.
+If you’re already pregnant, don’t quit suddenly — this can cause severe problems for you and your baby.

 Recreational Drugs

-Be sure to tell your doctor if you’ve used drugs at any time during your pregnancy — and to get help on how to quit for a healthier pregnancy.
-Drugs can increase the risk for premature birth, poor growth, and behavior or learning problems in your baby, or even cause your baby to become addicted to the drug before they’re born.
+If you’ve used drugs during pregnancy, tell your healthcare provider right away and ask for help to quit.
+Recreational drugs can increase the risk of premature birth, poor growth, and behavior or learning problems in your baby.
+They can also cause your baby to become addicted before birth.

 You're leaving our site